 There are many health benefits from this ancient root… detoxifying the body to stimulating digestion.

-Ginger has been used in Chinese medicine for thousands of years.
+Ginger contains superpowers and has been used in Chinese medicine for thousands of years.
 Once thought to hold magical powers, this gnarled root has many modern-day health benefits.